Below you can find useful information to organize your language travel to Rome.

 Tourist Information Point "Sonnino", Piazza Sidney Sonnino, From 9.30 to 7.00 pm

 Tourist Information Point "Termini", Via Giovanni Giolitti, 34, Inside Office F Platform 24

 From 8.00 am to 8.30 pm

 Train fares are reasonably cheap in Italy.
-A higher fee is applicable also for the "Eurostar" on which you must reserve your seat in advance.
-The train ticket (if there is not a reservation) is only valid if you check it in one of the yellow boxes at the beginning of the platform.
+A higher fee is applicable also for the "Eurostar" where you must reserve your seat in advance.
+The train ticket (if there is not a reservation) is only valid if you check in at one of the yellow boxes at the beginning of the platform.

 More information on: www.trenitalia.com, www.italotreno.it

 The company called ATAC has a network of buses, trams and metros in the city and its surroundings.

 Single tickets are available at the "Tabacchi" (distinguished by a rectangular T-sign), at most newspaper stands (edicole) and the offices of ATAC.
 Again tickets are only in use if you validate them at the small yellow machines inside the bus/tram.
 Time tables and maps can be found online at:

 A company called COTRAL operates the blue long—hauI buses within the Lazio region.